LISA Statistics Short Course: Introduction to R, Part I

 LISA (Virginia Tech's Laboratory for Interdisciplinary Statistical Analysis) is providing a series of evening short courses to help graduate students use statistics in their research.
 The focus of these two-hour courses is on teaching practical statistical techniques for analyzing or collecting data.
 See www.lisa.stat.vt.edu/?q=short_courses for instructions on how to REGISTER and to learn more.

-*This course will be held in Fralin Auditorium, all other courses are in 3060 Torgersen Hall.
+*These courses will be held in the GLC Room G, all other courses are in 3060 Torgersen Hall.

 Title: Introduction to R, Part I;

 Instructor: Jinhui Sun;